 It’s Good Friday – but Easter Sunday is coming.

-May we all know happiness this Eastertide – even those who are sorrowful?
-Especially those who are sorrowful.
+So may we all know happiness this Eastertide – even those of us who are sorrowful.